AIMS-Ghana/python-course/_days/00_intro.md

 The first item entails a basic understand of how to direct the computer to do work via Python.

-The second corresponds to doing that in a literate way.
+The second corresponds to doing that in a code-literate (programate? algorate?) way.

 The third assumes the second, but also includes that your code has a development history and testing results.

 The final item, however, means that this class may feel very unfamiliar.
 We will typically start with a short discussion of a concept.
 I will then pose many problems related to that concept.  *You* will have to grapple with that concept and figure out how to solve the problems.
 I will answer questions, but I will always ask you a few questions of my own:

  - What have you tried?
 What was the result of that?
  - What documentation or WWW resource did you consult?